BridgeBio Pharma Reports Inducement Grants under Nasdaq Listing Rule 5635(c)(4)

-PALO ALTO, Calif., April 07, 2023 (GLOBE NEWSWIRE) -- BridgeBio Pharma, Inc. (Nasdaq: BBIO) (“BridgeBio” or the “Company”), a commercial-stage biopharmaceutical company focused on genetic diseases and cancers, today announced that on March 7, 2023, the compensation committee of BridgeBio’s board of directors granted five new employees restricted stock units for an aggregate of 25,900 shares of the Company’s common stock.
+PALO ALTO, Calif., April 11, 2023 (GLOBE NEWSWIRE) -- BridgeBio Pharma, Inc. (Nasdaq: BBIO) (“BridgeBio” or the “Company”), a commercial-stage biopharmaceutical company focused on genetic diseases and cancers, today announced that on April 7, 2023, the compensation committee of BridgeBio’s board of directors granted 11 new employees restricted stock units for an aggregate of 134,300 shares of the Company’s common stock.
 All of the above-described awards were made under BridgeBio’s 2019 Inducement Equity Plan (the Plan).

 The above-described awards were each granted as an inducement material to the employees entering into employment with the Company in accordance with Nasdaq Listing Rule 5635(c)(4) and were granted pursuant to the terms of the Plan.
 The Plan was adopted by BridgeBio’s board of directors in November 2019 and has been amended and restated from time to time.